miao339/xinxue-alignment/README_US.md

 ## Current Version

+The version that outputs external chain-of-thought is no longer being updated.
+From now on, only the latest version will be shown on the main page.
+The content below may not be up to date; please refer to the latest version displayed in the repository.
+The current version is V6.1.

 The recommended release is **V6.1**.
 If you are a new user, start with the latest V5.8 preset in the repository root.
 You do not need to compare older versions before using the framework.

 Version numbers follow normal release order: **V5.8 is newer than V5.4, V5.3, V5.1, V5, V4.x, and V3.x**.
 In general, the larger version number is the newer framework generation.